varnish/Varnish-Book/varnish_book.rst

    Varnish Software is the company behind Varnish Cache.
    Varnish Software and the Varnish community maintain a package repository of Varnish Cache for several common GNU/Linux distributions.
    ..
 Varnish Plus:
-v   Varnish Software also provides a commercial suite called Varnish Plus with software products for scalability, customization, monitoring and expert support services.
+   Varnish Software also provides a commercial suite called Varnish Plus with software products for scalability, customization, monitoring and expert support services.
    The engine of the Varnish Plus commercial suite is the enhanced commercial edition of Varnish Cache.
    This edition is proprietary and it is called *Varnish Cache Plus*.